methnen/m-chart/README.md

 * Simplified the admin panel CSS a bit
 * Fixed a display issue with the spreadsheet interface
+* Fixed a bug where the Source URL wasn't making into the charts
-* Added an M Chart settings panel
+* Added a settings panel
 	* Turn off/on image generation and/or instant chart previews
 	* Set default Highcharts theme
-* Updated Handsontable to the latest stable version (0.22.0)
+* Updated Handsontable to the latest stable version (0.24.3)
-* Updated Highcharts to the latest stable version (4.2.3)
+* Updated Highcharts to the latest stable version (4.2.1)

 ### 1.1.5 ###